davidmoyes22/ai-case-study/README.md

 >The rapid expansion of online services and mobile apps has led to an explosion of user accounts, ushering in the ‘billion-user era,' ...Cyber thieves are using this growth to their advantage, using fake and compromised accounts to easily hide in the shadows and conduct various forms of fraud against websites and mobile apps.
 Our mission is to build and restore trust in online communities and services and to protect every one of us legitimate users by finding the hidden enemy lurking within them.

-This press release goes on to state that, in 2015 alone, cyber fraud was expected to exceed $50B in loses from online users.
-As cyber criminals have adopted increasingly complex and effective in their methods of attack, existing security solutions have become inneffective at identifying or stopping them.
+This press release goes on to state that, in 2015 alone, cyber fraud was expected to exceed $50B in losses from online users.
+As cyber criminals have adopted increasingly complex and effective methods of attack, existing security solutions have become ineffective at identifying or stopping them.
 This is where DataVisor comes in.

 ### The Solution
 DataVisor's product offering is built on a patent-pending analytics engine that leverages Apache Spark (a big data analytics platform) to analyze billions of security events each hour.
 It is designed to identify fraudulent attacks early, without the need to manually label or train the data.